maruthiprasad06/fabzero/readme.md

  After that we had a Tea break for 15minutes
  Then we created Github account - Repository - Fabzero

- #Day 2 at Fablab (19.03.19)
+ ##Day 2 at Fablab (19/03/19)

- Mentor instructed to install the following softwares in our laptop
+ Mentor instructed to install the follo/wing softwares in our laptop
  - Code Spell checker
  - inkscape software
  - cura software and